xavdid/universal-test-runner/README.md

 ## Usage

+> You can also clone the [demo repo](https://github.com/xavdid/test-runner-demo) to play around with the test runner - it's got toy examples to show how tests are run in many languages!

 Once installed, the command `t` will be available.
 Run it in a project folder's root and it'll do its best to run your unit tests:

 ```